ehansis/til/pages/diskcache.md

 # Caching expensive function calls with the diskcache Python package

-Caching is useful in many applications: Your web app needs to run fairly expensive database queries to serve a page.
+Caching is useful in many applications: Your web app needs to run expensive database queries to serve a page.
 Your numerical model computes certain results several times because they are needed in different parts of the code.
-Your data dashboard re-computes results anew each time the dashboard is opened.
+Your analytics dashboard re-computes results anew each time the dashboard is opened.
 In all these situations, performance can be greatly increased by caching the results of a function call and making them instantly available for a repeat call with the same function arguments.